adithirgis/adithirgis/README.md

 I am a Geospatial Analyst at [ILK Labs](https://www.ilklabs.com/) Bangalore, India.
 I love automating things and making a code, simple to use.
 Developer and maintainer of [`mmaqshiny`](https://cran.rstudio.com/web/packages/mmaqshiny/index.html) and [`pollucheck`](https://github.com/adithirgis/pollucheck).
 I am a certified [RStudio tidyverse instructor](https://education.rstudio.com/trainers/people/upadhya+adithi/).
 I am also a co-founder and co-organiser of [R-Ladies Bangalore](https://twitter.com/RLadiesBLR) and a peer reviewer for the [Journal of Open Source Software](https://joss.theoj.org/papers/reviewed_by/@adithirgis) and [rOpenSci](https://github.com/ropensci/software-review/issues/418#issuecomment-995521139).
 I was a part of Global organizing committee  for the [useR!
 2021](https://user2021.r-project.org/about/global-team/) and also am a volunteer for [useR!
 2022](https://user2022.r-project.org/).
 I volunteer for [Bangpypers](https://bangalore.pythonindia.org/), when not working for R communities.
 Along with all this I was a GIS consultant for Asian Nature Conservation Foundation where I contributed in creating an Elephant Atlas for the state of Karnataka.

-Current project - Mobile Monitoring of Air Quality in Bangalore, India and applying different predictive models to low-cost air quality sensor data.
+Current project - Land Use Regression modelling and Mobile Monitoring of air quality and applying different predictive models to low-cost air quality sensor data in Bangalore, India.

 As part of R Ladies Asia we proposed an incubator at useR!
 2021 about Strategies to build a strong AsiaR community where we have featured users from Asia.
 Please contact me if you want to join us on this jouRney!